ptnnx/Mophun/README.md

 ![Screenshots](Screenshots/35.png)

 ### MoRePhun
-A new, open source emulator by Luca91.
+A new and open source emulator by Luca91.
 It is only a proof of concept, as only a few opcodes and a couple of SDK APIs are emulated, and there is no heap.
 There is sprite and input support, as well as support for the collision API.
 It is compatible with a few small homebrews.
 Luca91 mentions the SDK API handler needs to be better organized.

 ### Mophun SDK
 Mophun was a mobile phone games SDK, it was released in 2002, C based SDK specialised to game development for mobile devices.
 It was made possible by Synergenix and it was coming with a free license to develop games.
-Mophun SDK allowed creation of games for the SymbianOS platform without the burned of the complexity of SymbianOS.
+Mophun SDK allowed creation of games for the Symbian OS platform without the burned of the complexity of Symbian OS.

 [Mophun SDK 2.5](http://tuxality.net/public/MophunSDK_2_5.zip) or [here](https://vetusware.com/download/Mophun%20SDK%202.5/?id=17165)

-# Mophun 3D
+# Mophun 3D support
-— There are two versions of Mophun 2D and 3D, for low-end and high-end handsets and it's often used to provide embedded (pre-installed) games on mobile phone handsets.
+— There are two versions of Mophun 2D and 3D, for low-end (Sony Ericsson T3xx, T6xx devices) and high-end handsets (Symbian UIQ/S60 devices with N-Gage/QD) and it's often used to provide embedded (pre-installed) games on mobile phone handsets.

-— More information check out <b><i>'[Mophun 3D database](https://github.com/ptnn0/Mophun/tree/main/Mophun%203D%20database)'</b></i>, Newer Mophun 3D SDK unavailable.
-All 3D mophun games released for Symbian.
+— More information find out <b><i>[Mophun 3D database](https://github.com/ptnn0/Mophun/tree/main/Mophun%203D%20database)</b></i>, Newer Mophun 3D SDK is unavailable.
+All 3D mophun games released for Symbian UIQ/S60.

 <details>
 <summary><b><i>Later 3D based mophun games</b></i></summary>